ABC Movie of the Week

-The ABC Movie of the Week was an American weekly television anthology series featuring made-for-TV movies, that aired on the ABC network in various permutations from 1969 to 1975.
+The ABC Movie of the Week is an American weekly television anthology series featuring made-for-TV movies that aired on the ABC network in various permutations from 1969 to 1975.

 History

 In the 1960s, movie studios viewed television as a second-rate medium but also as a threat to their theatrical revenue, so they charged high fees for the privilege to broadcast their films.
 The networks experimented with having films made specifically for TV to lower expenses.
 NBC created the first weekly umbrella for such films with their World Premiere Movie in 1966, running in a two-hour time slot.

-Until the late 1960s, ABC ran a distant third behind rivals CBS and NBC, leading to jokes about its acronym meaning "Almost Broadcasting Company" or coming in fourth among the three networks.
+Until the late 1960s, ABC ran a distant third behind rivals CBS and NBC, leading to jokes about it coming in fourth among the three networks or about its acronym meaning "Almost Broadcasting Company".
 Desperation and a looser corporate structure allowed ABC to consider plans that the other two networks would not.
 Barry Diller, then a junior executive at ABC and later a co-founder of the Fox network, is often cited as the creator of the Movie of the Week (MotW), although the concept was actually originated by producer Roy Huggins.
 Huggins reasoned that many older theatrical films ran shorter than 90 minutes so requiring a 120-minute time slot was unnecessary.
 His proposal was rejected by NBC and CBS but became the subject of a cover story in the March 21, 1968 issue of Variety magazine.
 ABC executives read the article and contacted Huggins, who did not want to sell the idea but could produce the series through Universal, where he was under contract.
 Universal demanded a larger budget than ABC wanted to spend, as well as the exclusive right to produce all future TV movies for ABC, conditions that pushed ABC to control production on their own, purchasing films from various studios and production companies.
 As the Variety article had effectively placed the concept into the public domain, ABC continued to develop it without Huggins' permission or involvement.
 ABC consoled Huggins by allowing him to produce several films, including The Young Country, precursor to Alias Smith and Jones.
 Michael Karol repeated the claim in his book The ABC Movie of the Week Companion: A Loving Tribute to the Classic Series that the Movie of the Week was Diller's idea, but this was based on hearsay.